Larne: Drumalis

-In 1914, Loyalists opposed to the Home Rule Act 1914 prepared for armed resistance.
-In an episode known as the Larne Gun Running German, Austrian and Italian weapons with ammunition were transported into the ports of Larne and Bangor in the dead of night and distributed throughout Ulster.
-This event marked a major step in cementing the right to Ulster Unionist self-determination, with the recognition of such a right ultimately leading to the creation of Northern Ireland.
+Drumalis was implicated in the Home Rule crisis in 1914, when opponents prepared for armed resistance.
+In an episode known as the Larne Gun Running German, Austrian and Italian weapons and ammunition were transported into the ports of Larne and Bangor during the night and distributed throughout Ulster.
+This event marked a major step in cementing the right to Ulster Unionist self-determination, ultimately leading to the creation of Northern Ireland.